trinker/textclean/README.md

 The default behavior of `mgsub` is optimized for speed.
 This means that it is very fast at multiple substitutions and in most cases works efficiently.
-However, it is not what Mark Ewing describes as "safe" substitution.
-In his vignette for the [**mgsub**](https://github.com/bmewing/mgsub) package, Mark defines "safe" as:
+However, it is not what Mark Ewing describes as “safe” substitution.
+In his vignette for the [**mgsub**](https://github.com/bmewing/mgsub) package, Mark defines “safe” as:

 > 1. Longer matches are preferred over shorter matches for substitution
 >     first
-> 2. No placeholders are used so accidental string collisions don't
+> 2. No placeholders are used so accidental string collisions don’t
 >     occur

 Because safety is sometimes required, `textclean::mgsub` provides a